 Telephone Harry 03-9728-3200 Email:email@example.com

-MASTHEAD No. 231
+MASTHEAD No. 241

-Chairman David Lines Opened the meeting and welcomed John and Ann Horner for making the trip from Gisborn.
-A warm welcome was extended to Owen and Carmen Dingle and to John Hannant very good to see John after quite a while.
+Chairman David Lines Opened the meeting and welcomed John and Ann Horner for making the trip from Gisborne.
+A warm welcome was extended to Bill Agnew and Owen and Carmen Dingle good to have them aboard after a lengthy absence.
 A warm welcome to all.

 Birthdays November Winfrede Agnew, Winifred Harrison, Mike Bennett, John Hillman and Pat Vary Best wishes to all.
-Also our congratulations to Owen and Carmel, who celebrated their 70th wedding anniversary on the 18th.
+Also our congratulations to Owen and Carmel, who celebrated their 71st. wedding anniversary on the 18th.
 October Bravo Zulu Owen and Carmel.

-Correspondence Bank Statement.WA Hoist, Shotley Buzz 55,Queensland News Letter
+Correspondence Bank Statement, WA Hoist, Shotley Buzz 55,Queensland News Letter

 We the Victorian Division wish the Chairman Colin Gent the committee and all members a Merry Christmas and a Happy New Year.